serain/serain.github.io/_posts/2019-01-09-kubelet-from-anonymous-to-cluster-admin.markdown

 ## kube-apiserver Authentication

 The token can be used to authenticate to the `kube-apiserver` API on master nodes.
+This service will usually listen on 6443/TCP on master nodes.

 Interaction with the API through `curl` is straightforward: